-"The best color for a traditional red ombré is a dark base with a dark brown or black," says colorist Lorena Valdes.
+"The best color for a traditional red ombré is a dark base with a dark brown or black," says colorist Lorena M. Valdes.
 "The pop and shine that happens between both is my favorite combination.
-On the lighter side, I love the mahogany base and a true red on the ends is one of the most requested red ombres."
+On the lighter side, I love the mahogany base, and a true red on the ends is one of the most requested red ombrés."

 Choosing a Shade: According to Valdes, those with a dark brown or black natural hair color have the easiest transition to red ombré.
 "It’s my favorite base to do it on.
 So many options with a dark base are just a matter of the intensity desired."

-Maintenance Level: This will require visiting the salon every 3-6 months to brighten the shade up again, but may require in-between glosses to maintain vibrancy, Valdes tells Byrdie.
+Maintenance Level: Medium.
+This will require visiting the salon every three to six months to brighten the shade up again, but may also require in-between glosses to maintain vibrancy, Valdes tells Byrdie.

-Price: The price of this hair color varies according to how much color you receive, the technique used and if any pre-lighting or bleaching needs to be done first.
+Price: The price of this hair color varies according to how much color you receive, the technique used, and if any pre-lighting or bleaching is necessary first.

-Vanessa Hudgens gives her natural dark hair a burst of energy with her fiery ombré look.
-Valdes says that this bright hue can fade fast, so use color-protecting shampoo and avoid washing your hair daily.
+Vanessa Hudgens gives her natural dark hair a burst of energy with this fiery ombré look.
+Valdes says that bright hues like red can fade fast, so use color-protecting shampoo and avoid washing your hair daily.

-Singer Chlöe Bailey gives her braids a playful edge with this gorgeous red ombré hue.
-"To keep red ombré looking great on highly texture hair, I would keep to a similar hair care route they have been doing at home," says freelance editorial colorist Jafra Bryant.
-"4C hair loves to be moisturized with hair masks like Christophe Robin Prickly Pear Mask ($69)."
+Singer Chlöe Bailey gives her locs a playful edge with this gorgeous red ombré hue.
+"To keep red ombré looking great on highly textured hair, I would keep to a similar hair care route they have been doing at home," says freelance editorial colorist Jafra Bryant.
+"4C hair loves to be moisturized with hair masks like Christophe Robin's Prickly Pear Mask ($69)."

-Perfect painted-on red-violet color by My Stylist Salon in San José, California.
+We love this painted-on red-violet color by My Stylist Salon in San José, California.
 If you have cooler skin tones, this shade may be a good choice.
-"I would say folks with more pink or red undertones should make sure to fit the color to you," says Bryant.
+"I would say folks with more pink or red undertones should make sure to fit the color to you," Bryant advises.

 Blonde and Red Bob